Blog about successful marketing strategies in russia

 Marketers can potentially reach 91.5 million users aged 18+. with ads on YouTube in Russia.

-Russian YouTube Audience Overview
+A Complete Russian YouTube Overview for Marketers

 Such a large, deeply involved audience segment is surely a “tibdit” for the business.
 And since YouTube becomes more and more popular every year advertisers are making big bets on this channel even despite the ban for direct advertising for Russian companies on the platform.